ladySiayor/TODO/README.md

 - launch the IDE

-- Open the terminal in your IDE
+- Open your preferred terminal application
+    - For Windows, you can use git bash

-- Switch the terminal to gitbash mode.
-(For windows OS) Change directory to where you want your computer you want have the project saved.
-For instance, if you want your work to be on your desktop, type: cd Desktop/
+- Change directory to where you want your computer you want have the project saved.

+    - For instance, if you want your work to be on your desktop, type: `cd Desktop/`

-    Create a folder on your desktop: mkdir <folderName> and change directory to the folder: cd <folderName>/.
-NB: do not include the <>
+- Create a folder on your desktop: `mkdir <folderName>`

+- Change directory to the folder: `cd <folderName>/`

-- Install npm (Node Package Manager).
-Type npm install to have all the node modules installed
+- Install npm (Node Package Manager) by typing `npm install` to have all the node modules installed

-- Install Quasar by typing:  npm install @quasar/cli.
-If you want quasar to be installed globally add -g before the @quasar/cli; npm install -g @quasar/cli
+- Install Quasar by typing:  `npm install @quasar/cli`.
+If you want quasar to be installed globally add -g before the @quasar/cli; `npm install -g @quasar/cli`

-- Create a quasar project by typing quasar create <projectName>
+- Create a quasar project by typing `quasar create <projectName>`

 - After quasar framework, give the right answers to the prompts that shows up.